Search here...

 After two beautiful weeks in Serbia, I travelled back to Denmark on April 1st and went straight to the island of Rømø with my mum and grandmother.
 We stayed in a cozy airbnb with a view to the golf course on the southern end of the island, and spent our days exploring.
 We took it slow, discovering just about every corner of the island and watching some gorgeous sunsets.
 Rømø is especially famous for its enormous western beach which covers 1/3 of the island.
 It’s very unique as you can drive right down to the ocean – on the sand!
 But my favourite thing about Rømø was its hilly heathland interior.
 There are hiking trails in every direction imaginable, and abandoned WW2 bunkers hidden below the sandy hills.
 I was in heaven, running around the heathlands with my camera like a maniac.

-Back on Lolland, I worked for four days before I was off again, this time to Berlin to visit A. We had originally planned to begin our trip to France and Belgium the next day, but illness got in the way, and we ended up spending the first four Easter days in Berlin which certainly wasn’t a bad thing!
+Back on Lolland, I worked for four days before I was off again, this time to Berlin to visit my partner.
+We had originally planned to begin our trip to France and Belgium the next day, but illness got in the way, and we ended up spending the first four Easter days in Berlin which certainly wasn’t a bad thing!
 In fact, I think that was just what I needed.
 I enjoyed sleeping in, watching endless episodes of HIMYM, enjoying all the vegan foods and walking a lot.
 I visited the last three of six modernism housing estates which are inscribed on the UNESCO World Heritage List, and discovered a beautiful hidden courtyard behind the Church of St. Bonifatius.

 After four days in Berlin, it was finally time to head to Belgium.
 Because our trip was cut short, we had to skip France and Bruges and only spend half a day in Gent.
-We met up with A’s sister and friend and got up early to see as much of medieval Gent as possible before our afternoon departure to Brussels.
+We met up with my partner’s sister and friend and got up early to see as much of medieval Gent as possible before our afternoon departure to Brussels.
 Thankfully, the city is small, and most main sights (such as St Michael’s Bridge, St Bavo’s Cathedral and the Belfry of Gent) are within a few hundred metres of each other.
 We did, however, venture outside the city centre to explore the ruins of St Bavo’s Abbey and the Small Beguinage.

 Upon arrival to Brussels, we were greeted by my younger brother and our mutual friend.
 The five of us spent the weekend exploring the bustling city, which was a huge positive surprise to me.
 I really liked Brussels!
 It has the most beautiful square in Europe (no competition!), possibly the weirdest building in Europe (Atomium, if you were wondering), the creepiest cemetery in the world, and – most importantly – the best waffles on this planet.
 I’m still dreaming about those crispy, vegan waffles full of ice cream and chocolate, strawberries and banana (actual heaven!).

-As our time in Brussels came to an end, A and I bid farewell to the others and headed to Liège.
+As our time in Brussels came to an end, my partner and I bid farewell to the others and headed to Liège.
 We had planned to spend our last full day of travel in Aachen in West Germany, but decided last-minute to split the day between Liège and Aachen.
 Liège is the largest of Belgium’s French-speaking cities (besides the bilingual capital), but it often slips under the radar.
 For me too.
 I’d never even heard about it before A suggested going there because of a picture he’d stumbled upon.
 Unexpectedly, Liège ended up being my favourite spot in the country!
 In the early evening, we caught the train to Aachen and spent the last two daylight hours wandering through the city centre, and staring at the magnificent cathedral, which is one of the most important cathedrals in Europe, and also one of the oldest – the foundation stone was laid in 796 AD!

 Arriving back on Lolland after a loooong train journey, I was greeted by my two besties, and the next week was full of fun with them!
 When the weekend came around, it was time for a little adventure.
 We visited Lolland’s coziest brewery at Krenkerup Castle and took the dogs along for a walk through the castle gardens.